lcaggio/beam-site/src/documentation/runners/dataflow.md

 ```
 beam-examples-bundled-1.0.0.jar
 ```
-To run the self-executing jar on Dataflow simply run:
+To run the self-executing jar on Cloud Dataflow simply run:
 ```
 java -jar target/beam-examples-bundled-1.0.0.jar \
   --runner=DataflowRunner \
   --project=<YOUR_GCP_PROJECT_ID> \
   --tempLocation=gs://<YOUR_GCS_BUCKET>/temp/
 ```
+{:.language-py}
+This section is not applicable to the Beam SDK for Python.

 ### Authentication